What is the NSW DPIRD Climate Vulnerability Assessment? ⏷

 Where can I find the climate suitability maps?

 Maps of historical and future climate suitability for commodities were produced to demonstrate where in the state a commodity is likely to thrive or else be limited by future climatic conditions.
-The maps are not provided on these webpages but can be found in the Climate Vulnerability Assessment Summary Report (PDF, 41425.92 KB).
+The maps are provided in the Kingfish Results Report (PDF, 1830.53 KB).

 Kingfish Factsheet